DawodGAMIETTE/ENSEA-in-the-Shell/README.md

-# Synthesys Practical Work – Ensea in the Shell (FRANCILLONNE Radji/GAMIETTE David)
+# Synthesys Practical Work – ENSEA in the Shell (FRANCILLONNE Radji/GAMIETTE David)
 Objectives : Develop a tiny shell, that displays exit codes and execution times of launched programs.